 If you’ve recently been diagnosed with chronic obstructive pulmonary disease (COPD), chances are you’ve been told that you need to improve your eating habits.
 Your doctor may even have referred you to a registered dietitian to create a personal diet plan.
-A healthy diet won’t cure COPD but it can help your body fight off infections, including chest infections that may lead to hospitalization.
-Eating healthfully can make you feel better, too.

 Maintaining good nutrition on top of dealing with this condition doesn’t have to be boring or difficult.
 Just follow these healthy diet tips.

 A reduced carbohydrate diet results in lower carbon dioxide production.
 This may help people with COPD better manage their health.